This section provides a conceptual overview of partitioning in MySQL 5.6.

 partitioning, the partitioning function is supplied by MySQL.

 This is known as horizontal partitioning—that is, different rows of a table may be assigned to different physical partitions.
 MySQL 5.6 does not support vertical partitioning, in which different columns of a table are assigned to different physical partitions.
-There are not at this time any plans to introduce vertical partitioning into MySQL 5.6.
+There are no plans at this time to introduce vertical partitioning into MySQL.

 For creating partitioned tables, you can use most storage engines